-The OP manages edge compute resources (processing and storage) and associated networking:
+The OP and its architecture shall fulfil the following requirements related to managing edge compute resources (processing and storage) and associated networking:

-- 1. An OP shall provide edge compute resources on a virtualised basis to another party in the OP ecosystem (e.g. an Application Provider, a Partner OP or another operator). - 2.
-An OP is responsible for managing the virtualised resources with which it has been provided.
-For example, this includes the reservation, de-reservation, allocation, de-
+- 1. An OP shall provide edge compute resources on a virtualised basis to another party in the OP ecosystem (e.g. an Application Provider, a Partner OP or another operator). - An OP shall manage the virtualised resources with which it has been provided.
+For example, this includes the reservation, de-reservation, allocation, de-allocation and potentially in-life management (such as scaling) of virtualised resources to a specific Application Provider. - 3.
+If one OP or Application Provider overloads the virtualised resource assigned to the Application Instance, this should not degrade the performance of other resources assigned to the other OPs or Application Providers. - 4.
+The OP shall allow an Edge Application to be relocated to another appropriate EC for optimum resource utilisation. - 5.
+An OP or an Application Provider does not have visibility of the resources that another OP or Application Provider has allocated or is using. - 6.
+All parties in the OP ecosystem shall use the same data model for the virtualised resources.

-- allocation and potentially in-life management (such as scaling) of virtualised resource to a specific Application Provider. - 3.
-If one OP or Application Provider overloads the virtualised resource it has been allocated, this should not degrade the performance of others. - 4.
-An OP or Application Provider does not have visibility of the resources that another has allocated or is using. - 5.
-All parties in the OP ecosystem use the same data model for the virtualised resources. - 6.
-It is optional for resource management to provide telemetry or other metrics from the edge node.
+7. It shall be optional for resource management to provide telemetry or other metrics from the edge node to Application Providers or other OPs.